Hemis Shukpachan

-Hemis-Shukpachan or Hemishok Pachan is a village in the Leh district of Ladakh, India.
-It is located in the Likir tehsil.
+Hemis-Shukpachan or Hemishok Pachan is a village in the Sham district of Ladakh, India.
+It is located on the right side bank of Indus River and is in the Saspol tehsil.
 Alternative transliterations of the village's name include Hemmis Shyk Pachan and Hemis Shukpachan.

 Demographics

 According to the 2011 census of India, Hemis Shukpachan has 144 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 65.62%.